The 2015–2016 Research and Capacity-Building Grants rounds are OPEN.

 Assessment criteria and process

-Grants are approved by the Minister on an annual basis.
-For selection processes used to provide recommendations to the Minister on grant applications to be approved, please see the relevant Research Grants or Capacity-Building Grants pages.
+Grants are approved by the Parliamentary Secretary on an annual basis.
+For selection processes used to provide recommendations to the Parliamentary Secretary on grant applications to be approved, please see the relevant Research Grants or Capacity-Building Grants pages.

 - Biodiversity, Conservation and Vulnerable and Endangered Species